amirparsadd/Qwitter/Server-Docs.md

 This endpoint takes in a `content: Post Content` body field and creates a post and returns it. throws `ERR_UNAUTHORIZED` and a 401 if not logged in. throws `ERR_UNEXPECTED` and 400 if anything unexpected happens.

-### DELETE /api/posts
+### DELETE /api/posts/:uid/

-This endpoint takes in a `uid: Post UID` body field and deletes the specified post.
+This endpoint takes in a `uid: Post UID` param field and deletes the specified post.
 Will throw a `ERR_UNAUTHORIZED` if not logged in. will throw a `ERR_POST_OWNERSHIP` if you are not the post author.
 Will throw a `ERR_UNEXPECTED` if something unexpected happens.

 ### GET /api/posts/:batch/

 This endpoint takes in a `batch: Post Batch` parameter and returns a batch of posts (size = 50). throws `ERR_UNAUTHORIZED` and a 401 if not logged in.

-### GET /api/user/id/:id
+### GET /api/user/id/:id/

 This endpoint takes in an `id: User ID` parameter and returns a user. throws `ERR_UNAUTHORIZED` and a 401 if not logged in. throws a `ERR_USER_NOTFOUND` if the requested user was not found in the DB. throws a `ERR_UNEXPECTED` if anything unexpected happens with a status code of 500